TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 3/Romans 3.4.md

 ---

-God forbid: yea, let God be found true, but every man a liar; as it is written, That thou mightest be justified in thy words, And mightest prevail when thou comest into judgment.
+May it never be!
+Yes, let God be found true, but every man a liar.
+As it is written, "That you might be justified in your words, and might prevail when you come into judgment."